Muslim settlement of Lucera

 The Muslim settlement of Lucera was the result of the decision of the King of Sicily Frederick II of the Hohenstaufen dynasty (1194–1250) to move 20,000 Sicilian Muslims to Lucera, a settlement in Apulia in southern Italy.
 The settlement thrived for about 75 years.
-In 1300, it was sacked by the Christian forces of Charles II of Naples and its Muslim inhabitants were exiled or sold into slavery.
+In 1300, it was captured by the Christian forces of Charles II of Naples and its Muslim inhabitants were exiled.

 Antecedents

 The Sicilian territories inherited by Frederick II from his mother Constance of Sicily carried with them not only authority over the Roman Catholic majority of the island, but also over significant numbers of Greeks, Jews and Muslims.
 The Muslims of the regno were a heterogeneous community, that included Arabs (concentrated particularly in the triangle made by Mazara del Vallo-Monreale-Corleone), Berbers (settled mostly in southern-central Sicily), small groups of Persians (amongst them, in particular, the Khwarizmi community of Palermo), a community of Arab, Berber, Persian, as well as other Middle Easterners settled mostly in port towns and nearby villages, most notably in the province of Agrigento and a sizable number of local people who had converted to Islam during the Muslim rule in Sicily.

-Frederick’s accession to the throne did not bring social and religious peace to Sicily.
+Frederick's accession to the throne did not bring social and religious peace to Sicily.
 The terrain of the island favoured in fact the resistance action of groups of Muslims, hoping to restore the dominion of Islam in what in Arabic had initially been called al-Ard al-Kabira, the "Great Land", and then, simply, Siqilliyya.

 Some Muslim groups had found bases for resistance in central and western Sicily, around Iato and Entella.
-In Entella the resistance was led by a Muslim woman recorded in the contemporary Christian chronicles as the “Virago of Entella”.
+In Entella the resistance was led by a Muslim woman recorded in the contemporary Christian chronicles as the "Virago of Entella".

 As a consequence, after most of the affluent and powerful Muslims had returned to North Africa, in 1220 Frederick II determined to expel the remaining Muslims from Sicily, or at least the less docile groups amongst them, who constituted the essential remaining leadership of the Muslim community, the notables, the scholars and the warriors with their families, and resettle them in the southern Italian mainland.